 Fixing The Errors

-With so many different forms of photography composition to choose from, it is hard to make the right choice for the scene.
+There are many different forms of photography composition to choose from.
+It is hard to make the right choice.
+Every scene needs something specific.

 Some rules fit some areas yet they won’t fit others.
 One of the biggest problems that people seem to have is in connection with weighted images.

 Beginners tend to try and weigh both sides equally.
-What you will find it that this style of composition favours neither side.
+What you will find it that this style of composition favors neither side.
 So it subtracts from the image.

 Wedding photography in some ways is just like any other photography.
 They need light, composition and a moment to capture.

 Composition is one of the most overlooked areas, and it needs a lot of practice to perfect it.
 Once you get enough time and shots, it will come naturally.

 It will work from your subconscious.
 Triangles and diagonal lines work well in wedding photography.
 The triangles reiterate the strength between the couple.

 Architecture image capturing needs a different set of photography composition skills.
 Buildings come in all sorts of shapes and sizes.
 Composition is really the key in this area.